grafana/tempo/docs/tempo/website/api_docs/_index.md

 Print all available information by default.

 Query Parameter:
-- `endpoints`: Prints status information about the API endpoints.
+- `endpoints`: Displays status information about the API endpoints.
+- `config`: Displays the configuration currently applied to Tempo (in YAML format), including default values and settings via CLI flags.
+Sensitive data is masked.
+Please be aware that the exported configuration **doesn't include the per-tenant overrides**.
+- `services`: Displays a list of services and their status.
+If a service failed it will show the failure case.
+- `runtime_config = (diff)`: Displays the override configuration.
+Optionally setting a value of `diff` can be used to show the difference between defaults and overrides.